aikige/slack-photo-uploader/README.md

 Please follow instruction of Slack - [Getting started with Bolt for Python over HTTP](https://slack.dev/bolt-python/tutorial/getting-started-http).

-### At Slack Website: Crate and Application and Tokens
+### At Slack Website: Crate an Application and Token

 1. Optional) if you want to test in closed environment, create Workspace to test this script.